Missions

 In addition to monetary support through its Missions Committee, St. Mark’s also provides the evening meal for approximately 110 homeless individuals at the men’s shelter on the 2nd Saturday of each month.
 (If a month has a fifth Saturday, St. Mark’s provides that dinner, as well.)
 These dinners are prepared and served by members of the congregation who have volunteered individually, or as part of a group or class.

 Interested volunteers may contact the church office (297-2062) and sign up or use the board located in the entryway of the Sanctuary and sign up for any of the available dates.
-We also encourage you to look over the booklet “Cooks In The Kitchen” which includes recipes, tips on how to prepare a meal for 100, directions to the facility and other useful information.
+We also encourage you to ask the office for a copy of the booklet “Cooks In The Kitchen” which includes recipes, tips on how to prepare a meal for 100, directions to the facility and other useful information.

 TIHAN